-Modern U.S. History courses will examine the history of the United States from the Civil War or Reconstruction era through the present time.
-This course will include a historical review of political, military, scientific, and social developments.
+Honors Modern U.S. History is designed for those students who consistently demonstrate high interest and achievement in Social Studies.
+This course will examine the history of the United States from the Civil War or Reconstruction era through the present time and will include a historical review of political, military, scientific, and social developments.
+Special emphasis will be given to developing student skills in critical and analytical thinking, reading of primary and secondary sources, the research process, and research writing.
+Coursework may include a research paper/project and a schedule of outside reading.